astra-uu-se/MPLACE/README.md

 - Try re-running the model and saving the CSV again.

 **Colors repeat with many materials**
-- Current palette has 60 distinct colors.
+- The palette supports up to 60 distinct materials.
+If your layout exceeds this, colors will cycle

 **Exported PLATER files**
 - If multiple plates were generated, you will be prompted to save multiple files (one per plate).
 The completion dialog lists all saved file names.